nazmul-karim170/CNLL/README.md

 ```

+Any Questions!
+Please do not hesitate to email nazmul.karim18@knights.ucf.edu.
 If you find the implementation useful, please cite the paper!

+    @InProceedings{Karim_2022_CVPR,
+        author    = {Karim, Nazmul and Khalid, Umar and Esmaeili, Ashkan and Rahnavard, Nazanin},
+        title     = {CNLL: A Semi-Supervised Approach for Continual Noisy Label Learning},
+        booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
+        month     = {June},
+        year      = {2022},
+        pages     = {3878-3888}
+    }